Preprocessing Algorithm Leveraging Geometric Modeling for Scale Correction in Hyperspectral Images for Improved Unmixing Performance: Methodology

 \subsection{Motivation}

-Although the LMM does not fully capture the true complexity of most HS datasets, many HSU algorithms continue to rely on it, or on variants of it, with considerable success.
-The LMM imposes a simplex geometry on the data, a structure that numerous algorithms exploit.
+Although the standard LMM does not fully capture the true complexity of most hyperspectral datasets, it imposes a fundamental simplex geometry on the data that numerous algorithms exploit.
 In this framework, the vertices of the simplex correspond to the endmember signatures.
-Notably, if there are K endmembers, the resulting simplex is (K-1)-dimensional.
-Figure \ref{fig:Perfect_LMM} represents a case where the HSI data consist of $\LL=3$ bands with $\KK=2$ endmembers for ease of visualization. $\LL=3$ implies that the signatures are embedded in a 3-dimensional space ($\real^3$).
-However as per LMM, the pixels signatures are linear combinations of the endmember signatures so the pixel signatures are restricted to the span of the endmember signatures (Depicted in Yellow), which is K-dimensional (2-D in this case) \cite{KeshawaHSI}.
-Furthermore, the ASC constrains the pixels to be in a (K-1) dimensional hyperplane, which happens to be a line for this example.
-Finally ANC constraint restricts the space further to be a (K-1) dimensional simplex \cite{HSIBible,SImplexMethod}.
-In the example in Figure \ref{fig:Perfect_LMM}, this is a line segment (given in blue) joining the endmember signatures (given in red).
+Notably, if there are \(K\) endmembers, the resulting simplex is \((K-1)\)-dimensional.

+Figure \ref{fig:Perfect_LMM} represents an ideal case where the HSI data consists of \(L=3\) bands with \(K=2\) endmembers for ease of visualization.
+Under the LMM, pixel signatures are linear combinations of the endmembers, restricting them to the \(K\)-dimensional span of the endmember signatures (depicted in yellow).
+Furthermore, the ASC constrains the pixels to a \((K-1)\)-dimensional hyperplane, which happens to be a line in this example.
+Finally, the ANC restricts the space further to a \((K-1)\)-dimensional simplex \cite{HSIBible}.
+In Figure \ref{fig:Perfect_LMM}, this is the blue line segment joining the red endmember signatures.
-However, it was observed that when datasets exhibit significant variations in the scale of pixel signatures, many state-of-the-art (SOTA) HSU algorithms converge to sub-optimal solutions, resulting in inaccurate abundance estimates.
-As discussed previously, such variations often arise from differences in illumination, topography, and the presence of shadows, contrasting with scenarios of uniform illumination \cite{SVBible}.
-This issue persists even in some algorithms specifically designed to account for SV.
-Furthermore, standard techniques aimed at aligning data with LMM assumptions, such as subspace projection methods, also fail to correct for these forms of SV \cite{Fisher,MinVolTrans,UnDIP}.

-Variations in the scale of pixel signatures deform the usual simplex geometry by causing signatures to spread toward or away from the origin, as illustrated in Figure \ref{fig:LMM_Scaling}.
+Variations in the scale of pixel signatures severely deform this usual simplex geometry.
+As illustrated in Figure \ref{fig:LMM_Scaling}, scale distortions cause signatures to spread toward or away from the origin.
 Mathematically, this corresponds to scaling each pixel signature by a scalar factor.
-This means that the pixels are no longer restricted to be in the simplex.
-However, the pixel signatures are still in the span of the endmember signatures given in yellow.
+As a result, the pixels are no longer restricted to the hyperplane imposed by the ASC.
+However, the pixel signatures remain within the \(K\)-dimensional span of the endmembers because scalar multiplication does not alter the underlying subspace.

-These scaling variations affect the performance of HSU algorithms unless accounted for.
-This raises the question of whether these scaling factors can be estimated and corrected, thereby restoring the original simplex geometry and the validity of the LMM.
-If successful, such an approach would enable the correction of SV arising from scale variations.
-As the result section demonstrates, scale correction via the proposed algorithm leads to as much as 50\% improvement in results for many SOTA HSU algorithms.